vega/altair/doc/user_guide/interactions/bindings_widgets.rst

 in the :ref:`encoding-channel-binding` section.

 As you can see above,
-we are still using :ref:`conditions <conditions-filters>` to make the chart respond to the selection, just as we did without widgets.
+we are still using :ref:`conditions <conditions>` to make the chart respond to the selection, just as we did without widgets.
 Bindings and input elements can also be used to filter data allowing the user to see just the selected points as in the example below.